Persons Plastic Surgery:

 The discomfort in the breast is going away, but there are still sore spots.
 The swelling goes down daily.
 As activity increases, the breasts may become more swollen and discomfort may increase.
 Activity remains restricted, and if swelling and discomfort increase, you are doing too much.
 Activity: Sitting and minimal walking, and still no bending, lifting, straining, or exercising.

-Choosing a breast augmentation specialist is the first step in your journey.
-Request an appointment with Dr. Persons using the online form, or call our office at (925) 283-4012 to schedule an appointment.
+If you’re looking for a breast augmentation specialist in Walnut Creek, Concord, or the surrounding area, you can request an appointment with Dr. Persons using the online form, or call our office at (925) 283-4012 to schedule an appointment.

 Frequently Asked Questions

 When is it important to place breast implants behind the muscle?

 In most instances, the submuscular placement yields a better look over many years.
 For this reason, well over 90% of our patients over the past 20 years have had implants placed in the submuscular position.
 Specific reasons for submuscular placement include:

 - When the patient is a “B” cup or smaller, the muscle is needed to help cover the implant.

 - If a patient wants to go to a large size (a full “C” “D” or larger), has little breast tissue, and thin skin and subcutaneous tissue, then behind the muscle is best.

 - When the patient desires a more natural look, submuscular placement is recommended.

 Most estimates say saline and silicone implants last for 10 to 15 years, but some may last longer.
 Implants do not need to be changed unless there are complications.
 The implants are guaranteed by the manufacturer for life and against defect for up to 10 years.

 Can a woman breastfeed after breast augmentation?